killop/anything_about_game/README.md

 - https://github.com/MrUnbelievable92/Bit-Collections Bit Collections for Unity is all about saving as much RAM as possible, by providing array value types of single bits, aswell as array value types of signed- and unsigned integers with a given number of bits.
 - https://github.com/dennisdoomen/FluidCaching Multi-threaded .NET high performance Least Recently Used cache with async/await support shipped as source-only NuGet package
 - https://github.com/NetFabric/NetFabric.Hyperlinq High performance LINQ implementation with minimal heap allocations.
 Supports enumerables, async enumerables, arrays and Span<T>.
+- https://github.com/jackmott/LinqFaster  Linq-like extension functions for Arrays, Span<T>, and List<T> that are faster and allocate less.
 - https://github.com/disruptor-net/Disruptor-net The Disruptor is a high performance inter-thread message passing framework.
 This project is the .NET port of LMAX Disruptor.
 - https://github.com/lujian101/GCFreeClosure A gc-free closure implementation for unity
 - https://github.com/Microsoft/Microsoft.IO.RecyclableMemoryStream A library to provide pooling for .NET MemoryStream objects to improve application performance, especially in the area of garbage collection.